YUUU23/NotesFromMushrooms/README.md

 git clone https://github.com/YUUU23/NotesFromMushrooms
 ```

-2. Run to create a conda environment named `jupyterlab-ext`.
+2. Run to create a conda environment, the example environment will be named `jupyterlab-ext`.
 This will install all dependencies to run jupyter lab.

 ```
 conda create -n jupyterlab-ext --override-channels --strict-channel-priority -c conda-forge -c nodefaults jupyterlab=4 nodejs=20 git copier=9 jinja2-time